ENO-Based High-Order Data-Bounded and Constrained Positivity-Preserving Interpolation: Data-Bounded Interpolation

-The DBI method builds on three ideas from algorithms in the area of the numerical solution of advection equations: adaptively selecting stencils as in the ENO methods to reduce oscillations \cite{HARTEN19973}; altering the polynomial approximation so that any discontinuities in higher derivatives are removed \cite{doi:10.1002/cpa.3160481201}; and altering the polynomial degree and/or terms so that the ratio of successive divided differences in the series is strictly limited to enforce the boundedness of the interpolation \cite{Berzins}.
+The DBI method builds on three ideas from algorithms in the area of the numerical solution of advection equations: adaptively selecting stencils as in the ENO methods to reduce oscillations \cite{HARTEN19973}; altering the polynomial approximation so that any discontinuities in higher derivatives are removed \cite{harten1995multiresolution}; and altering the polynomial degree and/or terms so that the ratio of successive divided differences in the series is strictly limited to enforce the boundedness of the interpolation \cite{Berzins}.
+In the DBI method introduced here, more relaxed bounds on $\bar{\lambda_{j}}$ defined in Equation (\ref{eq:bar_lambda}) are derived which gives greater accuracy than those in ~\cite{Berzins}.
+The work in ~\cite{Berzins} requires that the absolute values of $\bar{\lambda}_{j}$ decrease as more terms are added ($|\bar{\lambda}_{j}|>|\bar{\lambda}_{j+1}|$) and $|\bar{\lambda}_{j}|<1$ which are more restrictive than the bounds in Equation (\ref{eq:bound}).
 For a given set of mesh points and the data values associated with those mesh points, we approximate the data with a $\mathbf{C}^{0}$ continuous function that is built by fitting a polynomial in each subinterval $I_{i}$.
 The fitted polynomial is constructed in such a way that it is bounded by $u_{i}$ and $u_{i+1}$.
 Given that this work concerns itself with locally fitting a polynomial in the interval $I_{i}$, let us assume, for the remaining parts of this paper, that $x\in I_{i}$ and that building the interpolant always starts with the stencil $\mathcal{V}_{0} = \{ x_{i}, x_{i+1}\}$.

-Let $U^{l}(x)$ be the limited polynomial defined as in Equation \ref{eq:UN3} and bounded by $u_{i}$ and $u_{i+1}$.
+Let $U^{l}(x)$ be the limited polynomial defined as in Equation (\ref{eq:UN3}) and bounded by $u_{i}$ and $u_{i+1}$.
 For the polynomial $U^{l}(x)$ to be bounded by $u_{i}$ and $u_{i+1}$, it follows that for $x \in I_{i}$

-with $S_{n}(x)$ defined in Equation \ref{eq:SN1}.
-The reconstruction procedure begins by considering the linear and quadratic terms from $S_{n}(x)$ in Equation \ref{eq:SN1}, and imposing the following bounds:
+with $S_{n}(x)$ defined in Equation (\ref{eq:SN1}).
+The reconstruction procedure begins by considering the linear and quadratic terms from $S_{n}(x)$ in Equation (\ref{eq:SN1}), and imposing the following bounds:

-As $s \in [0,1]$ and isolating $\bar{\lambda}_{1}$ in Equation \ref{eq:quad1} gives
+As $s \in [0,1]$ and isolating $\bar{\lambda}_{1}$ in Equation (\ref{eq:quad1}) gives

-The bounds from Equation \ref{eq:lambda_bar_1} are extended to bound the cubic form by requiring that what multiplies $\bar{\lambda}_{1}$ must fit into the inequality in Equation \ref{eq:lambda_bar_1}.
-Thus, for the cubic case Equation \ref{eq:lambda_bar_1} becomes
+The bounds from Equation (\ref{eq:lambda_bar_1}) are extended to bound the cubic form by requiring that what multiplies $\bar{\lambda}_{1}$ must fit into the inequality in Equation (\ref{eq:lambda_bar_1}).
+Thus, for the cubic case Equation (\ref{eq:lambda_bar_1}) becomes

 Subtracting $\bar{\lambda}_{1}$ from this inequality gives